HitanshBhatt/UofTHacksX/README.md

 ## Running the Code

 ### Scraping the Resources
 We currently only pull data from 3 university websites, UofT, Ontario Tech and McMaster.
 To scrape each site, run each of their respective scrapers under the `scraper` folder.
-The should then spit the contents of each site into a file under `data`.
+They should then spit the contents of each site into a file under `data`.

 ### co:here API
-Make sure there is a `.env` file present in the root directory with a valid `cohere-token` so the api calls will work.
+Make sure there is a `.env` file present in the root directory with a valid `cohere-token` so the API calls will work.

 ### Converting the Text to Vectors
 Under the root directory, run `python nlp.py -embed` to convert all the description into embedings.
 This will modify the files in the `data` folder.